apscandy/apscandy/README.md

 </td>
 <td>

-A fun little project to scrape tafe's get requests for the timetable results, added a discord element to get my timetable in the server.
+A fun little project to scrape tafe get requests for the timetable results, added a discord element to get my timetable in the server.
 Only works for students in Brisbane.

 <tr>